pretix/pretix-docs/docs/topics/scan.md

 An alternative to scanning a ticket code is searching for attendee data in pretixSCAN.
 If an attendee arrives at the check-in without a ticket, but claiming that they have bought one, you can search for their data.
 Tap the :btn-icon:fontawesome-solid-magnifying-glass:: button at the top of the screen.
-In the search field, enter the attendee's name, order code, ticket secret, or any of the other data they have provided.
+In the search field, enter the attendee's name, order code, ticket secret, or mail address.
 Tap the matching result in the list.
 The app will now check the validity and check-in status of the ticket and return the same results as if the ticket was being scanned.
-This works in both entry scanning mode and exit scanning mode.

 ### Enabling badge printing